 Step 1: Add Clients

-To connect your mobile device or computer to the Firewalla VPN server, you'll need a VPN profile to set up the VPN Connection.
+To connect your mobile device or computer to the Firewalla VPN server, you'll first need a VPN profile.

-On Firewalla App, tap Setup -> Add a Client, and a client will be created automatically.
+On the Firewalla app, tap Setup -> Add a Client, and a client will be created automatically.
 Tap the client and it will show you a profile and a QR code.